AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 The `grunt-contrib-jasmine.js` library has been updated.
 The `toBeFalsy()` function does not work correctly with undefined values.
 Use the `toBeUndefined()` function instead to check results. <!--- AC-2840-->

+### Static content deployment

-A new Backend Theme was added to support AEP Integration `Magento/spectrum`.
-As a result static file generation not work correctly after upgrading to Adobe Commerce 2.4.5.
+A new backend theme (`magento/spectrum`) was added to support integration with Adobe Experience Platform.
+As a result, static file generation does not work correctly after upgrading to Adobe Commerce 2.4.5 on cloud infrastructure.

-Make sure you add the new theme to `.magento.env.yaml` when using the [SCD_MATRIX](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix/) feature or custom static content deploy command.
+Make sure that you add the new theme to the `.magento.env.yaml` file when using the [`SCD_MATRIX`](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix/) feature or custom static content deploy command.

 ```diff
 stage: